wahani/dat/README.md

 [![Downloads](http://cranlogs.r-pkg.org/badges/dat?color=brightgreen)](http://www.r-pkg.org/pkg/dat)

 An implementation of common higher order functions with syntactic sugar for anonymous function.
-Provides also a link to 'dplyr' for common transformations on data frames to work around non standard evaluation by default.
+Provides also a link to 'dplyr' and 'data.table' for common transformations on data frames to work around non standard evaluation by default.

 ## Installation